Artificial Intelligence and Human Rights

 Background

-Governments at all levels are using AI and automated decision-making systems to expand or replace law enforcement functions, assist in public benefit decisions, determine housing eligibility, and more.
-These systems are often faulty and opaque, but still poorly regulated.
+Governments at all levels are using AI and automated decision-making systems to expand or replace law enforcement functions, make critical public benefit decisions, and intake public complaints and comments.
+The use of these systems is almost entirely unregulated and largely opaque.

 Documents

-The adoption of AI by government agencies is now widespread, covering a broad range of functions from surveillance monitoring to screening, scoring, transcription, and more.
-For example, a February 2020 report found that nearly half of the 142 federal agencies studied had “experimented with AI and related machine learning tools,” and by 2023, a GAO report revealed roughly 1,200 distinct AI use cases in federal agencies.
-Even with new and ongoing attempts to regulate government use and procurement of AI, though, many of the AI tools procured by federal, state, and local agencies have proven to be deeply flawed.
-And you likely interact with these AI tools without knowing it: they’re used in law enforcement and the broader criminal legal cycle, in public benefit administration, in housing processes, and more.
-Certain states have pending legislation that would improve transparency and accountability of these tools state-wide, but none have passed yet.
+Government agency AI adoption is now widespread, covering a broad range of functions from surveillance monitoring to screening, scoring, transcription, and more.
+For example, the OMB’s 2023 AI inventory reported roughly 700 AI use cases, while the 2024 inventory reported 2,133 use cases.
+Even with ongoing attempts to regulate government use and procurement of AI, though, many of the AI tools procured by federal, state, and local agencies have proven to be deeply flawed.
+Despite the known problems, these AI systems are used in law enforcement and the broader criminal legal cycle, in public benefit administration, in housing processes, and more, often without the public’s knowledge.

 AI and the Criminal Legal Cycle